-This page contains information on where and how to get the Padang Besar Bus to Hat Yai and south into Malaysia for Kangar, Alor Setar, Penang and Langkawi.
+This page contains information on where and how to get the Padang Besar Bus to Kangar, where you can connect to buses to Kuala Perlis Jetty (for boats to Langkawi) or long distance buses to Butterowrth, Penang and Kuala Lumpur (TBS).

 Catching the bus to Hat Yai from the border at Padang Besar is easy.